10 Feb 2020

 Giphy

-Mae went on to spend several years working for the Peace Corps, working in West Africa.
-As well as her first language English, she learned how to speak Russian, Japanese and Swahili.
+Her GP training took her to work for the Peace Corps in West Africa as a medical officer.
+As well as her first language English, she learned how to speak Russian, Japanese and Swahili!

-When Mae returned to the United States she decided to follow her childhood dream of becoming an astronaut.
+When she returned to the United States she decided to follow her childhood dream of becoming an astronaut.
 Inspired by Sally Ride, the first American woman in space, she applied to NASA’s astronaut program.
-Out of 2000 applicants, Mae was selected into the top 15 people for one year of astronaut training.
+Out of 2000 applicants, Mae made it into the top 15 people for one year of astronaut training.
 In 1992, Mae became the first female African American in space.
 On the space shuttle Endeavour, with 6 other astronauts, Mae orbited the earth 126 times.
 Her job on the shuttle was to be a co-investigator of bone cell research experiments.

 On returning to Earth, Mae resigned from NASA.
 She went on to teach at Dartmouth College and set up her own company Jemison Group.
-She wanted to encourage a love for science in students and bring advanced technology around the world.
+Here, she encourages a love for science in students and brings advanced technology worldwide.

 Did you enjoy this article?
 Click on a star to rate it!